tapassahoo/List_of_simulations_for_finite_temperature/README.md

 # List of simulations has been performed for the estimation of thermodynamic properties at a finite temperature for many linear rotors systems

-List of simulations by using Path Integral Ground State Monte Carlo for the estimation of Renyi entropy for N number of rotors placed in a linear chain.
-The interaction potential is modelled by dipole - dipole interactions.
+List of simulations by using Path Integral Monte Carlo for the estimation of thermodynamic properties of N number of rotors placed in a linear chain.
 The following parameters has been used for all simulations -
  ```
 Rotational B constant = 20.561 wavenumber
 R    = 10.05 Angstrom